-ISTE 2017 proposal submissions are now closed.
-For information about how proposals are reviewed, please reference the ISTE 2017 Submission Guide.
-We will send acceptance and regret notifications via email and update the status of your proposal on your presenter menu mid-December.
+ISTE 2018 proposal submissions are now closed.
+For information about how proposals are reviewed, please reference our submission guide.
+We will send acceptance and regret notifications via email and update the status of your proposal on your presenter menu in mid-December.

 What makes a good proposal?

 We’re looking for presentations that:

 Take advantage of student-centered pedagogy; show how educators can individualize learning by differentiating instruction and introducing real-world problem-solving; and support your ideas with the latest scientific research on how students learn.

 Enhance educators’ knowledge.
 Our goal is to increase both the technical knowledge and the pedagogical content knowledge of educators and teacher candidates.

 Help develop leadership skills.
 Explore ways to encourage and empower educators and students to lead.